I turned on my mobile, as I have an Argentina SIM card.

 Annoyingly, even though he knew I was going there, he didn't allow me to take my bike.

 We made the 70 kilometre journey very quickly in a huge and empty pickup truck.
 Collected my money and he did his chores.

 Then we returned the same way.

 Fast.
 And in a huge empty pickup truck.

-As well as this little chap to entertain me for a few minutes.
+And as I pedalled out of town, I came across this little chap who entertained me for a few minutes.

 I arrived in the late afternoon in Perito Moreno and the directions I was given put me diagonally opposite the cash machine I had withdrawn money from just a few hours before.

 Facundo is a young Veterinarian in the town and he had previously travelled through Europe.
 Couchsurfing along the way.